LouisBrunner/valgrind-macos/exp-ptrcheck/README.ABOUT.PTRCHECK.txt

   them for overruns stack and global arrays.
 This would be easy to add.

-* Performance: for implementation reasons, system call checking has a cost proportional to the number of live and freed heap blocks being tracked, and so can be very expensive.
-This is stupid and could easily be fixed (see "STILL TO DO -- User visible things" below).

 * Platforms: the stack/global checks won't work properly on any PowerPC platforms, only on x86 and amd64 targets.
 That's because the stack and global checking requires tracking function calls and